Mönchengladbach: Transport

 The city has two main railway stations: Mönchengladbach Hauptbahnhof and Rheydt Hauptbahnhof, the result of the merger of the two cities, in which the deprecated name for Rheydt Hbf was never removed.
 Line 8 of the Rhine-Ruhr S-Bahn connects the city to Düsseldorf and Hagen; an extension further westwards is being discussed.
 A number of regional trains serve Mönchengladbach, including regional line RE13 to the city of Venlo which is located in the Netherlands.
 By the end of 2009 it was the largest city in Germany without regular long-distance services.
 With the new schedule for 2010, Mönchengladbach got an InterCity/Intercity-Express connection twice a week.

-The city also has a commercial airport called Düsseldorf Mönchengladbach.
+The city also has a commercial airport called Mönchengladbach Airport.
 However, there are no schedule flights to and from the airport.
 The nearest passenger airports are Düsseldorf Airport, located 34 km north east, and Cologne Bonn Airport, located 79 km south east of Mönchengladbach.

 Local bus and rail transport is carried out by the NEW-AG under the VRR transport association regulations.